flamearrow/PicAlchemyIOS/README.md

 ---

-*Powered by cutting-edge machine learning, PicAlchemy is your gateway to a world where technology meets art.*
+*Powered by cutting-edge machine learning and native iOS technologies, PicAlchemy is your gateway to a world where technology meets art.*